MorningLightMountain713/FluxVault/README.md

  This means you won't need to enter your private key every time this program is run.
 [Yes] y
  ```

+### Proxy mode

+If running in proxy mode, with a primary agent and sub-agents, When the Keeper is proxied through to the sub-agents, the sub-agents generate a Certificate Signing Request, which the inbuilt Keeper Certificate Authority signs.

+The sub agent then upgrades it's server to use SSL and certificate authentication, on top of the existing socket encryption.

+When the keeper connects, the agent still autheticates the keeper via a signed message, then both keeper and agent authenticate each other via SSL certificates

+When running the agent in primary mode for proxying, set the `--registrar` flag.

+When running the agent in sub-agent mode for proxying, set the `--subordinate` flag.
+By default all sub-agents expect the component name to be "fluxvault" of the primary agent.
+If it's different you can set this on the sub-agent via the `--primary-agent-name` switch

+There is an example of how to do this in the examples/compose/demo directory

+* Note, when the keeper starts, it will create a certificate authority directory in your current directory, `ca`.
+This has all the certificates for you agents.
+When these are transferred to your agent, they are help in memory.
+If you would like to store these so you can use them for authentication for applications (eg mongo SSL) that is entirely possible.

 ## Development